Useful pre-university mathematics is not restricted to arithmetic, percentages, and basic algebra.

 Tina has two specific deposit amounts at a specific interest rate in the video.
 However, I want to emphasize the importance of generalizing to my audience for this blog.
 So I will use general symbols (letters) for these quantities.
 Generalizing and handling symbolic equations with many arbitrary quantities are important skills for improving your mathematical abilities.
 These things will also help us emphasize the importance of functional-thinking near the end of this post.

-So suppose that Tina deposits amount A at time n and amount B at time 2n.
-Suppose further that the accumulated value at time t=T is C. The timeline for this situation is shown in the picture below.
+So suppose that Tina deposits amount at time and amount at time .
+Suppose further that the accumulated value at time is .
+The timeline for this situation is shown in the picture below.

 Important side note: the interest rate in a problem may not always be given as an effective periodic rate, but rather a “nominal” rate that is compounded a certain number of times per period.